The MLSYNTH App

 • Policy evaluation needs credible counterfactuals

-• Synthetic control (SCM) provides a flexible framework
+• Synthetic control (SCM) provides a flexible framework, especially when the parallel trends assumption of DID does not hold.

 • But today: